foocorp/gnu-social/README.md

 (and you can add more!).
 Users can choose which people to "follow" and receive only their friends' or colleagues' status messages.
-It provides a similar service to sites like Twitter, Google+ or Facebook, but is much more awesome.
+It provides a similar service to proprietary social network sites, but is much more awesome.

 With a little work, status messages can be sent to mobile phones, instant messenger programs (using